rails/rails/guides/source/debugging_rails_applications.md

 ### `debug`

-The `debug` helper will return a \<pre>-tag that renders the object using the YAML format.
+The `debug` helper will return a \<pre> tag that renders the object using the YAML format.
 This will generate human-readable data from any object.
 For example, if you have this code in a view:

 ```html+erb
 <%= debug @post %>